umd-lib/quick_search-worldcat_searcher_xtai/README.md

-# QuicksearchArxivSearcher
+# QuicksearchWorldCatSearcher

 ## Description

-This is a gem engine implementing an arXiv searcher for QuickSearch.
+This is a gem engine implementing an WorldCat searcher for QuickSearch.

 ## Usage

-To use, add 'quicksearch_arxiv_searcher' to your QuickSearch Gemfile, add the searcher to quicksearch_config.yml, and add a render_module call into the app/views/search/index.html.erb results page.
+To use, add 'quicksearch_worldcat_searcher' to your QuickSearch Gemfile, add the searcher to quicksearch_config.yml, and add a render_module call into the app/views/search/index.html.erb results page.